Martingale transport with homogeneous stock movements: Abstract

 \section{Abstract}

 We study a variant of the martingale optimal transport problem in a multi-period setting to derive robust price bounds of a financial derivative.
 On top of marginal and martingale constraints, we introduce a time-homogeneity assumption, which restricts the variability of the forward-looking transitions of the martingale across time.
 We provide a dual formulation in terms of superhedging and discuss relaxations of the time-homogeneity assumption by adding market frictions.
-In financial terms, the introduced time-homogeneity corresponds to time-consistent call prices, given the state of the stock.
-The time homogeneity assumption leads to improved price bounds and the possibility to utilize more market data.
+In financial terms, the introduced time-homogeneity corresponds to a time-consistency condition for call prices, given the state of the stock.
+The time homogeneity assumption leads to improved price bounds as market data from many time points can be incorporated effectively.
 The approach is illustrated with two numerical examples.

 \textbf{Keywords}: Robust pricing, martingale optimal transport, superhedging, market information, transaction costs